Mercerenies/a-turtles-troll/README.md

 * Iron golems are always angry at the nearest player, have Speed 1 and Regeneration 1, and ride spiders (does not apply to player-crafted golems)
+* When slimes die, they split into larger slimes
 * When you attempt to open a chest, a different, nearby chest might accidentally be opened instead.
 * When a player opens an ender chest, they see the ender chest